awemorris/PlayfieldEngine/docs/design.md

 ## Language Layer

-NoctScript is a simple yet powerful scripting language that supports fast JIT compilation and seamless translation to C.
+NoctLang is a simple yet powerful scripting language that supports fast JIT compilation and seamless translation to C.

 ### Compilation Flow